Run Conda commands in Windows Powershell

 After completing these steps, you can:

-– Run Conda commands directly from PowerShell
+– Run conda commands directly from PowerShell

 – Install environments from within Jupyter Lab’s terminal